cloud-py-api/visionatrix/README.md

 Each user is authenticated via Nextcloud credentials and has a personal task history.

+> [!NOTE]
+> We recommend starting with the "light-weight" flows, such as SDXL Lighting, Remove background (BiRefNet), and Remove background (Bria), to test your hardware.

 ## TextToImage Provider

 You can use Visionatrix as the TextToImage provider via [Nextcloud Assistant](https://github.com/nextcloud/assistant).